 The robe provided was one of the nicer ones I have worn, extra fluffy and warm, as you would expect from The Ritz-Carlton hotels.

 Dining at The Ritz-Carlton Washington DC

 Besides in-room dining and the Quadrant Bar, there are not a lot of choices in the hotel itself.
 The DC area is loaded with excellent restaurants, many are steps from the hotel itself so I wouldn’t sweat it.
 I did order a burger from the Quadrant Bar for in-room dining and it was absolutely delicious.

 Quadrant Bar & Lounge

-I had breakfast here after long night so I decided on something light and healthy.
-House made granola, fresh fruits, yogurt, and agave syrup hit the spot along with a perfect cappuccino.
+I had breakfast here after a long night so I decided on something light and healthy.
+House-made granola, fresh fruits, yogurt, and agave syrup hit the spot along with a perfect cappuccino.

 I also had a chia seed with fresh mango bowl that was a bit outside of my palette appreciation but the steamy hot green tea to start the day was perfect.

 On my last evening, I did get to enjoy the bar itself which had several signature cocktails and the service was quick.
 It was a Thursday and by 6 pm the place was quite full.
 I was hoping to see the vault open up for something special but it didn’t happen during my visit.
 If you have had something from the vault let us know in the comments below.